Emma Uprichard (Reader)

 Uprichard, E. (2012) 'Dirty Data: Longitudinal classification systems', Sociological Review, 59 (2): 93-112.

-Uprichard, E. and Jackson, C. (in press) 'Classification' in George Ritzer (ed) Wiley Blackwell Encyclopedia of Sociology, 2nd Edition.
+Uprichard, E. and Jackson, C. (2017) 'Classification' in George Ritzer (ed) Wiley Blackwell Encyclopedia of Sociology, 2nd Edition.
 Blackwell.

 Uprichard, E. (2014) 'Big Doubts about Big Data', The Chronicle of Higher Education, October 2013.